DoTheEvo/Traefik-simplest-step-by-step/README.md

           name: $DEFAULT_NETWORK
     ```

-- **add required labels to containers**
+- **add required labels to containers**</br>
-compared to just plain http it is literally just changing entryPoints from web to websecure
+compared to just plain http from first chapter,
+it is just changing router's entryPoint from `web` to `websecure`
-and to assigning tsl certificate resolver named lets-encr
+and assigning certificate resolver named `lets-encr` to the router named `whoami`

     `whoami-docker-compose.yml`
     ```
-    version: '3'
+    version: "3.7"

     services:
       whoami: